Estimated reading time: 5 minutes

 Can business owners file for unemployment?
 This is an unfortunate question to have to ask, but the reality is that not every LLC survives.
 This has always been a concern for small business owners, but the coronavirus pandemic brought this reality into sharp focus.

-2020 forced many business owners to scramble to keep their business afloat, and if that failed, to seek LLC unemployment compensation.
+2020 forced many self-employed and business owners to scramble to keep their business afloat, and if that failed, to seek LLC unemployment compensation.
 So, can LLC owners collect unemployment?

-In this blog post we’ll not only answer the question “Can I collect unemployment if I own an LLC”, we’ll show you how you can collect unemployment while starting a business.
+In this blog post we’ll not only answer the question “Can I collect unemployment insurance benefits if I own an LLC”, we’ll show you how you can collect unemployment while starting a business.

 Let’s get started!